wp-plugins/events-maker/readme.txt

 == Upgrade Notice ==

-= 1.1.5 =
+= 1.1.6 =
-* New: Norwegian translation, thanks to Anders Kleppe
+* New: French translation, thanks to Marc Abel